CSCfi/csc-user-guide/docs/data/datasets/hosting-datasets-at-CSC.md

 When you are looking for a place where to store data during your research project, you should consider:

-- how will the data be used (as a backup, ready for analysis etc)
+- how will the data be used (as a backup, ready for analysis, etc.)
 - who decides the data lifecycle
     - what happens to your data if you leave the university/research organization
     - who needs to have access to the data